Imperialism: Cartography

 By displaying oversized flags of British possessions, this map artificially increases the apparent influence and presence of the British Empire.

 One of the main tools used by imperialists was cartography.
 Cartography is "the art, science and technology of making maps" but this definition is problematic.
-It implies that maps are objective representations of the world when in reality they serve very political means.
+It implies that maps are objective representations of the world when in reality they serve political means.
 For Harley, maps serve as an example of Foucault's power and knowledge concept.

 To better illustrate this idea, Bassett focuses his analysis of the role of 19th-century maps during the "Scramble for Africa".
 He states that maps "contributed to empire by promoting, assisting, and legitimizing the extension of French and British power into West Africa".
 During his analysis of 19th-century cartographic techniques, he highlights the use of blank space to denote unknown or unexplored territory.
 This provided incentives for imperial and colonial powers to obtain "information to fill in blank spaces on contemporary maps".

 Although cartographic processes advanced through imperialism, further analysis of their progress reveals many biases linked to eurocentrism.
 According to Bassett, "[n]ineteenth-century explorers commonly requested Africans to sketch maps of unknown areas on the ground.
 Many of those maps were highly regarded for their accuracy" but were not printed in Europe unless Europeans verified them.